developermo-de/bootmode/_posts/2016-04-16-google-games.md

 catagory: daily
 ---

 Today I am in Chicago for the Google Games.
 Although we only have 4 people, I feel like we can still do well.
-I will be updating this during the day.
+I will be updating this during the day./

 #### Trivia Round